-With Anonymous 4, she has performed in concerts and festivals throughout the United States, Europe and the Far East and made ten recordings, nine of medieval chant and polyphony for harmonia mundi and one, Voices of Light by contemporary composer Richard Einhorn, for Sony Classical.
-After leaving Anonymous 4 for a number of years to study music and healing, Ruth rejoined the group in 2007 and is once again touring and recording with them.
+With Anonymous 4, she performed in concerts and festivals throughout the United States, Europe and the Far East and made twelve recordings with harmonia mundi and one, Voices of Light by contemporary composer Richard Einhorn, for Sony Classical.
+After leaving Anonymous 4 for a number of years to study music and healing, Ruth rejoined the group in 2007 and sang with them until the group disbanded in 2015.

 Ruth's most recent CD releases are Light and Shadow: Chants, Prayers and Improvisations and Harpmodes: Journey for Voice and Harp.
 She has released two CDs of multi faith chants with colleague Ana Hernandez: Blessed by Light and HARC: Inside Chants.
 Among her other recordings are Sacred Light with harpist Diana Stork on the At Peace Music label and Ancient Beginnings which is part of the Open Ear Center’s music for healing series.
 She is featured on Invoking the Muse a CD with Frame Drummer Layne Redmond released on the SoundsTrue label.